InsidiousMind/code.LiquidThink/src/_posts/2017-07-23-writing-a-window-manager-in-rust (Ruwm).markdown

 tags: coding linux X11 XKB XCB rust wm i3
 ---

 So I decided to write a window manager.
-Also this is my first post, a whole 6 (ish?) months since i actually created this website.
+Also this is my first post, a whole 6 (ish?) months since I actually created this website.
 My three test posts have been sitting pretty this entire time.
 At least the Projects section was updated semi-regularly.

 The one project not in the 'Projects' section, however, is this [Window Manager](https://github.com/InsidiousMind/Ruwm).
 A side-gig I've been tinkering with for the past few weeks.
 It's a Window Manager written in Rust, using the [rust xcb library](https://crates.io/crates/xcb) bindings, and a few other interesting code-bases (like [rustpeg](https://crates.io/crates/peg) and [xkb](https://crates.io/crates/xkb)).